microsoft/vscode-remote-release/.github/ISSUE_TEMPLATE/remote_ssh_bug_form.md

       - label: I have tried both settings of `remote.SSH.useLocalServer`
         required: true
       - label: My SSH command works from a local terminal
-      - label: My SSH command works from a local terminal with extensions disabled
+      - label: I can connect using the Remote-SSH extension on VS Code when all other VS Code extensions are disabled
   - type: textarea
     attributes:
       label: Versions